wadaahmad/edfal_doc_nuxt/README.md

 Created with modular pattern, folder structrures :
 1. Modules - all features is created by splitting to a small module, all dependency (state, api, component) is isolated per modul,the benefits are easier to maintenance and scallable.
 2. Repositoy - For global composable
-3. bVue -  is custom component to wrap bootstrap 5
 4. components - Global component